Human Rights

 Collect various human rights and environmental issues that may affect different rightsholders

-This due diligence references guidelines and conventions from the United Nations, EU, OECD, and the International Labor Organization to compile relevant issues
+Referencing guidelines and conventions from the United Nations, EU, OECD, and the International Labor Organization to compile relevant issues

 Consult rightsholders to assess the risks to human rights and environmental matters.
 To effectively assess risk, prioritize the most significant risks based on their severity and likelihood